 To demonstrate the aggregate results of the Fund on its food systems Theory of Change, the Manager has the following approach.
 Each year, a portfolio company reports on results and sets targets on the impact metrics as defined in its Theory of Change.
 The Manager has a governance body is in place, the Investment Advisory Board ('IAB'), which challenges and signs off on results and targets annually.
-For 2023, PymHeif's portfolio companies achieved their company-specific impact targets with 86 percent1.
-For an overview of the impact performance per portfolio company, see Impact Report 2023.
+For 2024, PymHeif's portfolio companies achieved their company-specific impact targets with 87 percent1.
+For an overview of the impact performance per portfolio company, see our annual Impact Report.

 The overview below displays how the portfolio companies contributed to the food systems Theory of Change.
 Note that considering the maturity of methodologies (incl. variations between portfolio companies) on impact measurement and the size and stage of the portfolio companies, not all company-specific indicators and achievements can be translated into aggregated Fund results.
 For example, most portfolio companies indirectly service farmers through distribution partners, resulting in not having access to exact number of farmers using their solution.
-Similarly, no results were measured for '#ha land with more biodiversity' in
+Similarly, no results were measured for '#farmers with strengthened positions'